Another early deficit dooms the Wizards to their third straight defeat

 The Wizards were their own worst enemy on the second night of a back-to-back following Sunday’s defeat in Toronto, with self-inflicted mistakes arriving in crucial moments.
 Whether it was a turnover or a defensive lapse, something seemingly went wrong every time Washington had a chance to get back into the game.

 Kentavious Caldwell-Pope was driving alone down the left side of the court midway through the fourth quarter after a Raul Neto steal when he decided to pull up for a wide-open three-pointer.
-But Caldwell-Pope hesitated as he took a step beyond the arc and tried get back behind it — double dribble.
+But Caldwell-Pope hesitated as he took a step beyond the arc and then tried to get back behind it — double dribble.
 A three would have cut Indiana’s lead to seven, but the Pacers got the ball back and LeVert hit a three-pointer to push their edge to 102-89.
 That sequence summed up the game for the Wizards.

-Ten first-half turnovers turned into 16 Indiana points and forced Washington to punch upward the rest of the night.

-There were positives: Bradley Beal and Daniel Gafford shook off their recent struggles.
-Beal found his touch and scored 34 points while shooting 12 for 19 (63.2 percent).
+There were positives.
+Bradley Beal and Daniel Gafford shook off their recent struggles.
+Beal found his shooting touch and scored 34 points while finishing 12 for 19 (63.2 percent).
 Gafford was back to his rim-rocking ways with 14 points and eight rebounds.
 Kyle Kuzma added 14 points.

+“Found a little rhythm tonight; hopefully I’ll keep it going,” Beal said.
+“But the only thing that matters is winning.
+Yeah, I found my rhythm, which is a step in the positive direction, but the same time we’re [4-6] in the last 10 games.
+That’s a step in the wrong direction.
+We’ve got to get back to the joy of the game, and I think that was something that I’ve been trying to find individually over the last — the whole year.
+Finding that joy, finding your juice, getting your rhythm back. ...

+“I love the fact we’re in this position because it just helps build our character.
+It helps build us up as a team moving forward down the line, too.”

 The Wizards shot a strong 53.1 percent, but they were soft on defense as the Pacers converted 52.4 percent.
 Domantas Sabonis was a problem all night and finished with 30 points, 10 rebounds and six assists.
 LeVert posted 19 points and found a way to get clutch baskets down the stretch.
 Brogdon did a bit of everything with 17 points, six rebounds and eight assists.